-Mayor Durkan greenlights new public development authority dedicated to cultural space
+Seattle’s mayor approves new agency dedicated to developing cultural spaces

 “The Cultural Space Agency is the best mechanism for applying the City’s values to the commercial real estate market, in partnership with and on behalf of vulnerable residents in our rich cultural communities,” he said.

-Durkan said, in the news release, that the agency is “central to our work to ensure an equitable recovery from COVID-19 for our artists, nonprofits, and cultural organizations.”
+Durkan said in the news release that the agency is “central to our work to ensure an equitable recovery from COVID-19 for our artists, nonprofits, and cultural organizations.”

 The PDA does not have taxing authority, but does have the authority to issue bonds, according to the Office of Arts & Culture.